-Yes.
-Adoption Center for Family Building staff will give birth parents your first names and other non-identifying information.
+Adoption Center for Family Building staff follows state regulations with respect to sharing identifying information of adoptive parents with birth parents.
 It is your choice whether to disclose last names and other identifying information.
 Last year, most of our clients chose to participate in an open adoption.
 If the adoption is not fully disclosed, Adoption Center for Family Building is able to act as the intermediary for the exchange of information, letters and pictures.

 What happens during the initial consultation?

-You will meet with either Tobi or Maggie (our Executive and Clinical Directors) to discuss your options and you will learn about the process so that you are able to determine the right path for yourself.
-The initial consultation typically takes between two and three hours and the fee is $350.
-If you decide to proceed with an adoption following the initial consultation, you would submit an application to begin the home study, and start down the path to adopting a child.
+You will meet with Linda, our Executive Director, to discuss your options and you will learn about the process so that you are able to determine the right path for yourself.
+The initial consultation typically takes between two and three hours and the fee is $375.
+If you decide to proceed with an adoption following this consultation, you would submit an application to begin the home study, and start down the path to adopting a child.

 What does an adoption cost?

 Agency fees vary depending on services rendered.
-We can simply do your homestudy or provide you with a full range of services.
+We can simply provide you with a homestudy or a full range of services.
 If you join our full program, we provide everything from home study through placement and post placement.
-In 2016, most of the adoptions cost between $25,000 and $29,000.
-This cost included all agency fees, agency expenses and birth parent living expenses.
-This agency offers a reduced placement fee to families whose annual income is below $110,000.
-The fee for an agency-assisted adoption is $7,500, plus expenses.
-The agency also offers a subsidy to African American adoptive families.
-The average fee for a subsidized placement in 2016 was $23,000.
+In 2019, the average cost to adopt through this agency was $29,845.
+This amount included all agency fees, agency expenses and birth parent expenses.
+This agency offers a reduced placement fee to families whose annual income is under $100,000.
+The fee for an agency-assisted adoption is $9,500, plus expenses.
+The agency also offers African American adoptive families a reduced (subsidized) placement fee.
+All services to birth parents are free of charge.

 What does a home study cost?

-The application fee is $375.
-The Illinois domestic home study fee is $2,700 including all post placement services.
-The fee for an international home study for Illinois residents is $3,125 and includes four post placement meetings.
+The application fee is $425.
+The Illinois domestic home study fee is $2,700.
+Post placement sessions are billed at $400 per visit.
+The fee for an international home study for Illinois residents is $4,000.
 The fee for an Indiana domestic homestudy is $1,800 and post placement services are billed at $400 per visit.
 An international home study for Indiana residents costs $3,000.